dmccreary/moving-rainbow/guide/getting-started.md

 After you have unziped the file you will see a folder like "Adafruit_NeoPixel-master".

-Next, you must ename folder to 'Adafruit_NeoPixel' and copy it into the correct location.
+Next, you must rename folder to 'Adafruit_NeoPixel' (remove the -master suffix) and copy it into the correct location.
 Typically this is in Arduino/Libraries folder in your home directory.

 ### Restart the Arduino IDE

 After you have the library in the right location you must Restart Arduino IDE.
+Then open

-Then open File->Sketchbook->Library->Adafruit_NeoPixel->strandtest sketch.
+    File->Sketchbook->Library->Adafruit_NeoPixel->strandtest sketch.

 ### Change the line that initializes the strip to use pin 12

     Adafruit_NeoPixel strip = Adafruit_NeoPixel(12, 12, NEO_GRB + NEO_KHZ800);

 ### Make the following connections of the LED strip
     connect the red wire to the +5 connect the black wire to GND
     connect the yellow wire to pin 12

 ### Connect your Arduino to the USB and press the "upload" button.

 If you have any errors, check to make sure your Tools -> Port is set to the right USB port and make sure your board is set to be "Uno".